 Cancer diagnostics

 What is the role of pathologists?
-Histopathology is the diagnosis and study of diseases of tissue, and involves examining tissue and/or cells under a microscope.
-Histopathologists are responsible for making tissue diagnoses and helping clinicians manage a patient’s care.
-Histopathologists increasingly have key responsibilities for cancer screening, at the moment for breast, bowel and cervical cancer, with other programmes expected in the near future.
+Cellular Pathology is the diagnosis and study of diseases within tissue samples and involves examining tissue (i.e., histopathology) and/or individual cells or clusters of cells (i.e., cytopathology) under a microscope or on a computer screen.
+Histopathologists are responsible for making tissue diagnoses and helping clinicians to manage a patient’s care.
+Histopathologists increasingly have key responsibilities for cancer screening, currently for breast, bowel and cervical cancer.

 Haematologists are doctors who are experts in blood.
 These include the blood cells circulating in the blood and those being made in the cell factories of the bone marrow.
 Haematologists study blood disorders, including blood cancers and diagnose and treat these cancers.
 Histopathologists and haematologists work closely with molecular pathology and genomic pathology colleagues.

-Pathologists are at the heart of cancer prevention through screening, diagnosis, monitoring and treatment.
+Pathologists are at the heart of cancer prevention, diagnosis, monitoring and treatment.
 Pathology is the service that handles the blood samples and the cells and tissues removed from suspicious ‘lumps and bumps’.
-They identify the nature of the abnormality and, if malignant, provide evidence to the clinician on the type of cancer, its grade and, for some cancers, the likely profile of responsiveness to certain treatments.
+They identify the nature of the abnormality and, if malignant, provide information to the clinician on the type of cancer, its grade (aggressiveness) and stage (how advanced it is).
+For some cancers, pathologists can also help to predict the responsiveness of the cancer to certain treatments and the likely profile of responsiveness to certain treatments.

 The College calls for increased investment in pathology services, particularly in the recruitment and training of pathologists and scientists.
 This is to help meet the rising demand for cancer diagnosis which has been exacerbated by the COVID-19 pandemic leading to a backlog of cases waiting for diagnosis.